Residual Back Projection With Untrained Neural Networks: Discussion

+We have also conducted comparative analyses with pre-trained models MED50 and RED-CNN under multiple conditions.
+These models share similar network structures and complexities with the RBP-DIP framework.
+We have opted not to examine models with more complicated networks, as the proposed method is untrained, necessitating a focus on the structural properties of the networks for equitable comparisons.
+Theoretically, it is expected that pre-trained models should obtain better reconstruction results than that of the proposed method, especially when the number of measurements is not enough, as they can acquire extra information from training datasets.
+However, as shown in Fig.\ref{SVRecon} and Fig.\ref{LARecon}, RBP-DIP outperforms the two pre-trained models in most cases, with the only exception being limited-angle fan-beam reconstruction where the angular range is $0^\circ-90^\circ$.

+Pre-trained models' low performances may be caused by the limited number of views.
+In the original research, the network inputs are high-quality FBP images (with 400 views), which possess sufficient projections and relatively minimal artifacts.
+In that case, the inconsistencies between the input and the corresponding output are relatively small, so that pre-trained models can learn the correct prior with limited training data.
+In our experiments, the FBP images always suffer from severe artifacts, and the aforementioned differences are relatively large.
+As a result, pre-trained models cannot be trained properly without a large, high-quality training dataset.
+In fact, some training instances in the current training dataset may even downgrade the performance of pre-trained models due to discrepancies in postures and CT slices, as illustrated in Fig.\ref{badtraining}.

-Furthermore, Fig.\ref{SVRecon} and Fig.\ref{LARecon} also show that increasing the number of views does not effectively improve the performance of pre-trained models.
-The reason is that pre-trained models only learn the correlation between the input and output, but not the rule of artifact removal.
-Increasing the number of views cannot directly enhance the correlation.
-On the other hand, the proposed RBP-DIP algorithm minimizes the inconsistency between the ground truth and reconstruction images under the same measurement.
-Increasing the number of views benefits both the network optimization and the MBIR algorithms implemented in the RBP connection.
-This result is also shown in Fig.\ref{reconresult} and Fig.\ref{reconresult2}, where the full-view CT reconstruction result of RBP-DIP is even better than that of MBIR algorithm.
+Also, Fig.\ref{SVRecon} and Fig.\ref{LARecon}, particularly Fig.\ref{LARecon}b, show that an increasing number of views does not sufficiently lead to improved performance of pre-trained models.
+The reason is that pre-trained models aim to learn the mapping between the input and the corresponding output from training datasets, rather than actually solve the corresponding inverse problem.
+Increasing the number of views cannot directly strengthen this mapping.
+Conversely, the proposed RBP-DIP directly minimizes the inconsistency between the ground truth and reconstructed images under the same measurements.
+Increasing the number of views reduces the dimensions of the solution space and thus benefits both network optimization and the iterative reconstruction (IR) algorithms integrated in the RBP connection.
+This outcome is further verified in the last row of Fig.\ref{reconresult}, and Fig.\ref{reconresultfan}, where RBP-DIP considerably outperforms other methods.